Sparrow0hawk/crime_sim_toolkit/README.md

 ## TODO

-*   Build data access in either via specifying directory (eww) or calling to police API (desired)
+*   Build method for using Police data API
 *   microsimulation